eowyn36/eowyn36.github.io/_posts/2016-11-11-the-making-of-the-models.md

 ---
 layout: post
-title: Dev Blog \# 2 – The Making of the Models
+title: 'Dev Blog #2 – The Making of the Models'
 category: the-corporate-ladder
 ---